-The integrity of feeling is retained through the collection of extant features, the individuals buried/interred below ground, and the lack of major alterations to the property.
-The mature trees and perimeter fencing provides a buffer from the surrounding neighborhoods and streets that makes the cemetery feel peaceful and serene as compared to the remainder of the city.
+The cemetery retains integrity of feeling through the collection of extant features and the lack of major alterations to the property.
+The mature trees and perimeter fencing provide a buffer from the surrounding neighborhood and streets that makes the cemetery feel peaceful and serene.